defective-origin/dashboard/client/README.md

 - generator/ - generator of application parts
 - src/

+  - common/ - shared code in monorepo projects.
+For example shared types and so on between server and client (graphql). in most cases this code appears via generators

-  - common/ - contains general code/features (this features can be moved into packages), overriding packages.
+  - tools/ - contains general independent code/features which can be moved into packages, overriding packages.

+  - hooks/ - contains general independent hooks which can be moved into packages, overriding hooks.

   - api/ - contains tools and handlers for work with network

-  - assets/ - contains all asset files which should be loaded with application
+  - assets/ - contains all asset files which should be loaded with application (images, fonts, icons, videos...)

+  - theme/ - folder for global styles, handlers, providers, configs, types

   - Launcher/ - All Launchers - contains tools and settings without which the application cannot or should not work